igorp74/ToDo/README.md

   * For grouping tasks, enriching organisation and make search more logical
 * **Filter**
   * You may filter you tasks per status, projects, tags and/or contexts.
 One in a time or all at once.
-  * You may filter tsks before or after start, due or end times
+  * You may filter tasks before or after start, due or end times
 * **Search**
-  * Search for any text in task titles, descriptions and notes (case-insensitive)
+  * Search for any text in task titles, descriptions and notes (case-insensitive) for all features and commands, please read the documentation
-* ...and some more useful things...

 # Documentation
 * [⚙️ Build](https://github.com/igorp74/ToDo/blob/31a550724265feef8abb814187c812d017a0189f/Documentation/Build.md)